Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/README.md

 ## Instructions:

 Visit our website [https://cyber.stanleyhoo1.tech](https://cyber.stanleyhoo1.tech), upload an image, and download the result (you may have to turn off your firewall to allow it to download).
+Note the file may take several seconds to upload/download.
+Do not spam the buttons.
 Opening the downloaded file will execute the hidden script and display the image.

 > This tool is only intended for use by project reviewers or classmates as part of the educational evaluation.
 Do not distribute or run on unauthorized systems.